America pays, the world takes

 Yeah, that would be cool.

 How about it, President Trump?
 Did the drug companies and Congress collude?
+Are they colluding right now?
 I want to know.
 What do you think?